Beach Games: Production

 Actress Kate Flannery later said that the days of filming were extremely "hot", and she became sick of hot dogs after eating many of them in the contest seen in the episode.
-Many cast members spit out the hot dogs after putting them in their mouths, an act that sometimes activated Ed Helms' gag reflex.
+The cast members spit out the hot dogs into a shared bucket between takes, an act that sometimes activated Ed Helms' gag reflex.
 The cast members found the sumo suits uncomfortable, both due to the hot weather and the inability to sit down.
 Actress Angela Kinsey previewed before the episode broadcast that she would "forever look at John Krasinski differently, because he looked so hilarious to me" wearing his sumo suit.
-For the scenes of Helms floating in the lake in his sumo suit, the actor wore a harness and a fishing line that snaked out through his sleeve, the purpose being to drag him farther out on the lake.
+For the scenes of Helms floating in the lake in his sumo suit, the actor wore a wetsuit, a harness, and a fishing line that snaked out through his sleeve, the purpose being to drag him farther out on the lake.
 A crew member pulled him in a row boat; the crew would film a take of the scene, and then would have to wait fifteen minutes to do it again.

-To create a safe enough fire pit to allow the actors to walk on it, the crew used a "light box buried in the ground with orange and yellow gels on it, with lava rocks on top," according to Ramis.
+To create a safe enough fire pit to allow the actors to walk on it, the crew used a "light box buried in the ground with orange and yellow gels on it, and lava rocks on top," according to Ramis.
 Gas lines were also buried in the sand to supply a steady stream of flames.
 Many of the scenes and lines of dialogue were improvised, such as Andy throwing a rock at a duck and Jim guiding an unsuspecting Karen into the water.
 For Pam's speech, Daniels and Celotta knew it was important, and discussed with Ramis for about 45 minutes about how best to shoot it.
 Many different takes were shot, and Celotta thought Fischer "was so amazing, take after take after take."
 Ramis believed the past 28 episodes had contained a slow build-up to this scene.
 Daniels wrote most of the speech, though Celotta did contribute some parts.

 The third season DVD contains a number of deleted scenes.
-Notable cut scenes included Jim receiving a call informing him of the job opening, Michael annoying Pam when she's preparing the hot dogs by telling her to grill faster, Dwight sumo wrestling with Stanley, Ryan asking to participate in the fire walk, and Andy failing to flag down a passing car.
+Notable cut scenes included Jim receiving a call informing him of the job opening, Michael annoying Pam by telling her to grill the hot dogs faster, Dwight sumo wrestling with Stanley, Ryan asking to participate in the fire walk, and Andy failing to flag down a passing car.
+Jim receiving the call was cut in favor of him hearing about the job opening from Michael and then calling corporate, because the writers felt it showed how Jim had grown to have more initiative and a more corporate-like approach.